Anglican Diocese of Port Elizabeth

-The Diocese of Port Elizabeth is a diocese in Gqeberha.
+The Diocese of Port Elizabeth is a diocese in Port Elizabeth (Gqeberha).
 The diocese is in the Anglican Church of Southern Africa.
 The diocese was founded in 1970.

 History

 The British garrison of Gqeberha saw the arrival of 500 settlers in 1825, which included Francis McClelland, who was appointed the same year Colonial Chaplain.
 It was also laid the foundation stone of the Collegiate Church of St. Mary the Virgin, who only would be opened for worship in 1832.
 The Anglican Diocese of Port Elizabeth was created in 1970, being his first bishop, Philip Russell, until 1974.
 The diocese supported the anti-apartheid campaign under his tenure and the one of his successor, Bruce Evans.
 He was followed by Eric Pike, who would be in office from 1993 to 2001.
 Bethlehem Nopece was elected as the first black bishop of the diocese in 2001, which he was until 29 July 2018.